Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 The university establishes its own alumni association.

-William E. Kirwan serves as president of the university.
+William E. Kirwan begins serving as president of the university.

 The business college moves from Tydings Hall to the new Van Munching Hall, named for benefactor Leon Van Munching Jr. ’50.